 In this article, I share my experience with the techniques that I’ve applied over the years of painting a lot of miniatures.
 As someone who likes to experiment and discover new ways of doing things, I’ve distilled some of what I learned into short summaries.

-Here are the 8 must-know paint blending techniques for miniatures and models:
+Summary: 8 Miniature painting techniques for miniatures and models:

 Read on for blending techniques for painting miniatures and models.